wesam-c/AirBnB_clone_v3/DOCUMENTATION.md

 - Implement the get_states function that retrieves all State objects from storage and returns them in JSON format.

 - Implement the get_state function that retrieves a State object by state_id from storage.
 If not found, return a 404 error.

+- Implement the delete_state function that deletes a State object by state_id from storage.
+If not found, return a 404 error.
+Return an empty dictionary with status code 200.

+-  Implement the create_state function that creates a new State object using data from the request body.
+If the request body is not valid JSON, return a 400 error with the message "Not a JSON".
+If the name is missing, return a 400 error with the message "Missing name".
+Return the new State with status code 201.

+- Implement the update_state function that updates a State object using data from the request body.
+If the request body is not valid JSON, return a 400 error with the message "Not a JSON".
+Ignore the id, created_at, and updated_at keys during the update.
+Return the updated State with status code 200.